Dating in my twenties was relatively easy.

 At the time, I wasn’t certain I was even ready to get married and establish roots, but I surrendered — in part — to the pressure of this social vise.
 I eventually gave birth to a wonderful son but avoided a potentially destructive marriage.

 Now 15 years later, I have decided to start dating and the landscape is quite different.
 It’s not just the apps we may swipe through, but everyone brings so much more life experience to each encounter.

 The dating tapestry seems richer, more diverse and definitely intriguing — for good or ill.

 Like so many searchers, I have turned to dating apps where a world of eligible bachelors and bachelorettes, as well as divorced or widowed men and women, are looking for companionship, romance or lasting love.

 In this column, I am focusing on my initial experience with Bumble, a location-based social app where women initiate the conversation with men.

-My participation in OKCupid is the topic of an upcoming column in December.
+My participation in OKCupid is the topic of an upcoming column.

 Why a dating app?

 Everyone seems to be confined — or trapped — in a variety of “boxes.”

 Our favorite haunts.